 For example, if the goal is increased forest cover and a significant threat is alien invasive species, the actions may include planting 10,000 sugar maple seedlings on 100 acres (40 hectares) in the southwest corner of the property in the next two years by using volunteers and mechanical means.

-To determine if the actions are achieving the goals set out in the property management plan, NCC tracks whether the action has been implemented and whether or not it has improved the viability of the species/habitat or reducing the threat to those species/habitats.
+NCC tracks whether the actions are meeting the goals set out in the property management plan.
+Has the action been implemented?
+Has it improved the viability of the species/habitat or reducied the threat to those species/habitats?

-For conservation agreements, NCC commits to annual monitoring of the conservation agreement to ensure that the landowner complies with all the restrictions in the agreement.
+For conservation agreements, NCC commits to yearly monitoring of the conservation agreement to ensure the landowner complies with all the restrictions in the agreement.
 Staff review each restriction and compare it to the baseline documentation report, previous monitoring reports and any communications with the landowner on file.